CrackMapExec

 The

-option dumps LSA secrets which can't be used inPass-the-Hash
+--lsaoption dumps LSA secrets which can't be used inPass-the-Hashattack and are harder to crack.The

-bug could skip the targets / module otherwise.If the targeted host is unreachable,
+<TARGET>and<MODULE>should be specified before the credentials as aCrackMapExecbug could skip the targets / module otherwise.If the targeted host is unreachable,

-may exit with out returning any error message.In case the metinject fails, a local administrator can be added for RDP access or a powershell reverse shell injected in memory instead (refer to the
+CrackMapExecmay exit with out returning any error message.In case the metinject fails, a local administrator can be added for RDP access or a powershell reverse shell injected in memory instead (refer to the

-[General] Shells - PowerShell
+[General] Shells - PowerShellnote).If a

 Last updated